 Commercial Construction Superintendents may progress into high-paying roles like General Superintendent, where median compensation is $104K annually.
 Many Commercial Construction Superintendents choose to become Construction Superintendents and Construction Project Managers as their careers advance.
 However, folks in those positions report median salaries of $5K less and $4K less, respectively.

 Popular Employer Salaries for Construction Superintendent, Commercial

-Known for taking on a considerable number of Commercial Construction Superintendents, Turner Construction Company, Skanska Usa Building Incorporated, Gilbane, Balfour Beatty Construction, Inc., and Structuretone, Inc. are leading firms in the industry.
-Balfour Beatty offers the highest compensation with a median salary of $137K.
-Other employers shelling out big bucks include Jr Abbott, Skanska Usa Building Incorporated, and Core Construction, where Commercial Construction Superintendents typically earn around $108K, $98K, or $97K, respectively.
+Turner Construction Company, Skanska Usa Building Incorporated, Balfour Beatty Construction, Inc., Structuretone, Inc., and The Beck Group are all popular places to work.
+Balfour Beatty offers the highest compensation with a median salary of $119K.
+Other employers shelling out big bucks include The Clark Construction Group Inc., LLC, Clune Construction, and Jr Abbott, where Commercial Construction Superintendents typically earn around $115K, $109K, or $108K, respectively.